 Below, we’ll look at some of the challenges you may face if you’re underinsured or functionally uninsured and then we’ll discuss some of the strategies that can help: choosing short term health insurance as an alternative to major medical insurance, selecting an HSA-compatible high deductible health plan, or enrolling in an ACA-compatible major medical plan with premium tax credits and cost-sharing subsidies (if you’re eligible).

 What is Considered a High Deductible Health Plan?

-In 2019, a high deductible health plan is any health insurance plan with a deductible of at least $1,350 for an individual or $2,700 for a family, according to the IRS.
-This amount remains unchanged from the 2018 tax year and will be subject to change for 2020.
+In 2020, a high deductible health plan is any health insurance plan with a deductible of at least $1,400 for an individual or $2,900 for a family, according to the IRS.
+This amount remains unchanged for 2021.

 Deductibles vary by plan and region, of course, but here are some recent statistics related to job-based and individual health insurance plans sold on and away from the government exchanges:

 Employer-sponsored health insurance deductibles